CWRU Pipeline Initiative to Develop Tomorrow’s Engineers and Scientists

 To-date, 13 Envoys matriculated to CWRU, nine have graduated, one earned a PhD in Macromolecular Science & Engineering, and three are currently undergraduates

-To learn more about the Envoys program, contact Tryreno Sowell, Director for Education and Diversity, email@example.com.
+To learn more about the Envoys program, contact Ebony Hood, director of engineering for the Gelfand STEM Center, at email@example.com.

 Taneisha Deans, Envoys Class of 2008